k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Interface Listener For Broadway Flows

 The Interface Listener functionality, an enhancement of the Fabric Jobs functionality, can be used to read and parse files using a Broadway flow.
 An Interface Listener is triggered each time a new file arrives to the directory defined in the interface, which can be either an SFTP or a local file system.
-Each file is only picked up once by the Listener.
+Each file is only picked up once by the Listener and the file name must not repeat.

 ![images](/articles/24_non_DB_interfaces/images/broadway_file_read.PNG)